COTSWOLD HOUSE

 Be savvy

-This is a chintz-free zone
+This is a chintz-free zone.

 Be smitten

-Olde-worlde setting meets new-age comforts
+Olde-worlde Cotswolds meets new-age comforts.

 Hot tub heaven